otrocadev/ita-sprint-4-open-trivia-app/README.md

 | `pnpm preview`         | Preview your build locally, before deploying     |
 | `pnpm astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro -- --help` | Get help using the Astro CLI                     |

+## 🏗️ Things to improve
+- [ ] Add tets for each one of the the APIs implemented on the project.
+- [ ] Smooth the experience with countdown on each question and more feedback for the user
+- [ ] Add emojis on the question card depending on wich one is the cathegory of the question.
+- [ ] Make insult/compliments ratio configurable (choose which percentatge you prefer of each one).